SuhasAC123/ZTA-for-AWS/README.md

 # ZTA-for-AWS
- Zero Trust Architecture for AWS infrastructure, enhancing database and network security.
+ Zero Trust Architecture for AWS Platform with Infrastructure, Database and Network Protection.

  ## License